-Microbiological Contaminants Highest No. of Detections 3 MCLG Typical Source of Bacteria E. coli 0 0 (a) 0 Human and animal fecal waste
+Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria E. coli 0 (In the year) 0 (a) 0 Human and animal fecal waste

 (a) Routine and repeat samples are total coliform-positive and either is E. coli-positive or system fails to take repeat samples following E. coli-positive routine sample or system fails to analyze total coliform-positive repeat sample for E. coli.